Rondos District: Climate

-The high elevation of Rondos impacts the climate which is typically cool and cloudy.
+The location within the tropics and the high elevation of Rondos impacts the climate which is typically cool and cloudy.
 Daily temperatures vary little during the course of a year and usually fall within a range of 2 C to 17 C degrees.
-The nearest weather station at San Miguel de Cauri, 30 km distant from Rondos, gets 872 mm of precipitation annually.
+Rarely does the temperature rise to above 19 C or fall to below -1 C. The nearest weather station at San Miguel de Cauri, 30 km distant from Rondos, gets 872 mm of precipitation annually.
 Most is between October and April with a distinct dry season from May to September.
-The frost-free growing season is about 290 days long between 22 August and 8 June although freezing temperatures are possible from May to September.